 Mirrors can also go down due to missing files.
 In this case search for log entry referring to 'transition' and missing files in the segment log files.

 Primaries for segments are marked down.
 There can be multiple reasons.
-Start with review of the primary segment log files and search through the timeframe when the segment was marked down.
+Start with the review of the primary segment log files and search through the timeframe when the segment was marked down.
 Look for the word "transition", the log messages around this will be more helpful to understand the cause of segments going down.
 The reason could be one of the following:

 Out of memory (OS or VMEM)

-The postmaster process on primary segment will verify periodically if the I/O on the segment data directory works properly (file can be written and read).
+The postmaster process on the primary segment will verify periodically if the I/O on the segment data directory works properly (file can be written and read).
 It does that by writing a file under the data directory ("fts_probe_file.bak").
 If there is a problem with the I/O (stuck controller), the segment will not be able to respond to FTS process on the master and FTS will promote the mirror to primary and transition the primary to mirror.
-Symptoms for these issues are problems where segments are transitioned and segment servers seem "stuck" while nobody being able to connect to them.
+Symptoms of these issues are problems where segments are transitioned and segment servers seem "stuck" while nobody is able to connect to them.

-Long Term Trend Analysis
+Long-Term Trend Analysis

-Often we need to analyze past behavior of segment failures to identify any long term trends such as possible hardware issues.
+Often we need to analyze past behavior of segment failures to identify any long-term trends such as possible hardware issues.
 There is a PSQL script attached to this articles (segment_failures.sql) which can be used for this purpose.